CTMobi/WPPlugin-ultimate-no-follow/readme.txt

 3. Nofollow checkbox on the add/edit blogroll link page.

 == Changelog ==
+= 1.4.3 =
+* Fixes compatibility issue with Wordpress 4.2
+* Thanks to [Zoe Corkhill](https://profiles.wordpress.org/zoecorkhill/) for the fix

 = 1.4.2 =
 * Fixes compatability issue with WordPress 3.9